 - Like a corporation, an LLC provides limited liability.
 That is the liability of the owner(s) of the company is limited to the amount of their investment in the company.

-No, you cannot set up an LLC in Canada as this form of business ownership does not exist here.
+No, you cannot set up an LLC in Canada as this form of business ownership does not exist in Canada.
 The LLC is a type of business structure that exists in the United States and other countries but not in Canada.

 What Other Countries Have LLCs?

-LLCs (or equivalent forms of business ownership) exist in many other countries, including the United States, UK, Mexico, Switzerland, Chile, Columbia, Italy, Japan, India, etc.
+LLCs (or equivalent forms of business ownership) exist in many other countries, including the United States, United Kingdom, Mexico, Switzerland, Chile, Columbia, Italy, Japan, India, etc.

 Forms of Business Ownership in Canada